Administered by: Bureau of Youth Intervention Services

 The Illinois Juvenile Justice Commission is a 25-member body established by Illinois statute whose members are appointed by the Governor to plan for and supervise the administration of the federal Juvenile Justice and Delinquency Prevention (JJDP) Act funds.
 The Department of Human Services serves as the state-level department responsible for administering the activities of the federal funds in partnership with the Commission.

 The federal JJDP Act specifies four requirements for those receiving federal funds under the Act:

-- elimination of the practice of detaining or confining juveniles in adult jails for more than six hours; and
+- Elimination of the practice of detaining or confining juveniles in adult jails or lock-ups for more than six hours; and

-- reduction of the disproportionate number of juvenile members of minority groups who come into contact with the juvenile justice system ("DMC," or disproportionate minority contact).
+- Reduction of the disproportionate number of juvenile members of minority groups who come into contact with the juvenile justice system (frequently referenced as disproportionate minority contact or DMC).

 Illinois Juvenile Justice Commission

 BYIS FY16 Bureau of Youth Intervention Services Fiscal Documents